obsproject/obs-websocket/CONTRIBUTING.md

-# Contributing
+# Contributing to obs-websocket

+### Translating obs-websocket to your language

+Localization happens on Crowdin: https://crowdin.com/project/obs-websocket

 ### Branches

-Development happens on `4.x-current`
+**Development happens on `4.x-current`**

-### Pull Requests

-Pull Requests must never be based off your fork's main branch (in this case, `4.x-current`).
-Start your work in a new branch based on the upstream main one (e.g.: `cool-new-feature`, `fix-palakis-mistakes`, ...) and open a Pull Request once you feel ready to show your work.

-**If your Pull Request is not ready to merge yet, create it as a Draft Pull Request** (open the little arrow menu next to the "Create pull request" button, then select "Create draft pull request").

-### Code style & formatting

-Source code is indented with tabs, with spaces allowed for alignment.
+### Writing code for obs-websocket

+#### Code Formatting Guidelines

+- Function and variable names: snake_case for C names, MixedCaps for C++ names
+- Request and Event names should use MixedCaps names
+- Request and Event json properties should use camelCase.
+For more detailed info on property naming, see [Google's JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)
+- Tabs are 8 columns wide
+- 80 columns max code width.
+(Docs can be larger)
-Regarding protocol changes: new and updated request types / events must always come with accompanying documentation comments (see existing protocol elements for examples).
+- New and updated requests/events must always come with accompanying documentation comments (see existing protocol elements for examples).
 	These are required to automatically generate the [protocol specification document](docs/generated/protocol.md).

+#### Code Best-Practices

-Among other recommendations: favor return-early code and avoid wrapping huge portions of code in conditionals.
+- Favor return-early code and avoid wrapping huge portions of code in conditionals.
 As an example, this:
 ```cpp
 if (success) {
     return req->SendOKResponse();